 The Memphis Interfaith Coalition for Action and Hope (MICAH) is a regional faith-and-value-based coalition working for social justice in the Memphis area.
 It is an “organization of organizations” (mostly congregations) that seeks to identify areas of social concern, find consensus, and work with community leaders for lasting change.
-Currently, MICAH works in the areas of education, economic equity, and immigration/intercultural equity.
+Currently, MICAH works in the areas of Education, Economic Equity, and Race and Class Equity in the Justice System.
 Their motto, taken from the prophet Micah, is to do justice, love kindness, and walk humbly with our God Micah 6:8).

 Coordinating with Memphis Area Legal Services and volunteer lawyers, Idlewild organizes, promotes, and hosts two free legal clinics each year, offering assistance to anyone who seeks it.

 Every Thursday evening, Idlewild opens her doors to anyone that desires a hot meal and warm fellowship.
 This includes many in Memphis who are experiencing homelessness or poverty.

 During the pandemic, meals have continued but fellowship has been suspended.
 Individually packaged hot meals are given “on-the-go,” with guests arriving and departing anywhere between 4:15 and 5:00 PM.